BigOrange1994/SpringBootLearn/api/src/main/java/cn/net/bigorange/helper/readme/readme.txt

 introduction:

   1. 'EurekaServiceApplication.java' is the demo of Spring Cloud Eureka Server Point.
-To learn more info about Eureka, please turn to this website to continue your study. https://spring.io/guides/gs/service-registration-and-discovery/
+To learn more info about Eureka, please turn to this website to continue to your study. https://spring.io/guides/gs/service-registration-and-discovery/

   2. 'SpringCloudConfigServerStarter.java' is the demo of Spring Cloud Config Server Point.
 And we user Git Respository to